 Weaning is a new experience for your baby and they need time to get used to it so when you decide to try out solids for the first time, start off slowly.
 Try a tiny amount of baby rice or a single fruit or veg puree on your finger or on a soft tip weaning spoon and give your baby a little taster every few days.

-After seven or eight months they'll need 500-600ml or a pint of milk in addition to solids until his first birthday.
-See our helpful checklist on how much milk your baby needs.
+After seven or eight months they'll need 500-600ml or a pint of milk in addition to solids until their first birthday.

 Once weaning picks up at around six to seven months use our stage-by-stage, weekly baby food meal planners to help you plan your baby's meals and feed them a variety of different purees and meals which provide extra nutrients like calcium, iron, proteins, fats and carbohydrates to your baby's diet.